 - A post is served to a small percentage of users to measure initial engagement

-- One sentence paragraphs of personal narratives (currently) do exceptionally well as a viral mechanism
+- One sentence paragraphs of personal narratives still do well as a viral mechanism

 - Content with high engagement will be analysed by LinkedIn staff and potentially opened up to a wider audience (though human analysis can be subjective)